 The dollar hit a one-month high against a basket of major currencies after stronger-than-expected underlying U.S. inflation bolstered the Fed's case for a rate hike.

 Gold fell more than 1 percent on Tuesday as the dollar extended gains following stronger U.S. inflation data and comments from the Fed.

 Gold prices fell slightly, as the dollar gained traction against major currency rivals, on signs the Fed is preparing to tighten monetary policy.

-U.S. stock index futures pointed to a softer open on Thursday, amid of a raft of data as investors prepared for a shorter week due to the Easter vacation.
+U.S. stock index futures pointed to a flat to lower open on Tuesday ahead of a hectic day of data releases, following the Memorial Day holiday weekend.

 Get the best of CNBC in your inbox

 The U.K. will put "security first," the finance minister said.
 Plus, he scrapped plans to cut welfare payments to low-paid workers.

 China’s slowdown could pose risks for the euro area ranging from falling exports, capital outflows and exchange rate fluctuations, the ECB has said.

 The European Central Bank said on Wednesday it would temporarily pause its asset purchase program, resuming the purchases on January 4.